shrey-007/StriverA2Z/src/Recursion/subsequences/basics.md

 There are few patterns of subsequences-:
 1) Find count of all subsequences-:
-   In base if condition satisfies(positive base case) then return 1 , else return 0(negative base case) In normal call return sum of all calls
+   In base if condition satisfies(positive base case) then return 1 , else return 0(negative base case)
+   In normal call return sum of all calls

-2) Print any one answer-:
+[//]: # (2&#41; Print any one answer-:)

 ### Types of Recursion-:
 1. Functional-: When we have to return something